cucumber/cucumber.ml/README.md

 ```

 The main portion of the function signature that the user needs to pay
-attension to is the `('a option * OutcomeManager.t) -> ('a option *
+attention to is the `('a option * OutcomeManager.t) -> ('a option *
-OutcomeManager.t) `.
-The step definition function now takes a tuple
+OutcomeManager.t) Lwt.t `.
+The step definition function now takes a
-which has two members: the state of the step and the `OutcomeManager`.
+tuple which has two members: the state of the step and the
-The `OutcomeManager` saves the outcomes from all steps.
-The user can
+`OutcomeManager`.
+The `OutcomeManager` saves the outcomes from all
-only add to the `OutcomeManager`, which is meant to assure the user
+steps.
+The user can only add to the `OutcomeManager`, which is meant
-that steps have not changed the outcome of any previous steps.
+to assure the user that steps have not changed the outcome of any
-Although, there is a flaw in the design where the step can return an
+previous steps.
+Although, there is a flaw in the design where the
-entirely new and empty `OutcomeManager`; although, returning a fresh
+step can return an entirely new and empty `OutcomeManager`; although,
-`OutcomeManager` would be self-defeating.
+returning a fresh `OutcomeManager` would be self-defeating.

 The return value of the step definition is an Lwt promise which can
 have any state to pass forward to the next step and an updated